What Are Capital Markets?

-The term financial capital market refers generally to the place where various parties come together to exchange different financial instruments.
-In this article, we will explore this concept in detail, explain how this market is broken down into different types, show you how you can participate in the capital market and much more!
+The term capital market refers generally to the place where various parties come together to exchange different financial instruments.
+In this article, we will provide a detailed answer to the question “what are capital markets?”, explain the different types of capital markets and much more!

-We can define the financial capital market as a place where savings and investments are exchanged between those who have capital to invest and those that require capital for long term use.
+So, what are capital markets?
+The capital markets are a place where savings and investments are exchanged between those who have capital to invest and those that require capital for long term use.

 When we refer to those who have capital, we are referring to investors, both retail and institutional, and when we speak of those requiring capital, we are speaking of businesses, governments and people.